Ala Wai Townhouse

 Multiple listings describe the building as 'secure' or 'secured' and note an on-site/resident manager, but none mention a security guard or 24/7 security staff.
 Given 0/20 MLS checkboxes and the detailed security descriptions that omit any guard reference, this strongly indicates there is no staffed security-guard service.
 If a guard were present, Waikiki agents would typically advertise it.

-I searched for explicit patrol-related language such as "security patrol," "roving security," or "patrolled building."
-The remarks describe the building as secure and well-managed, but do not mention patrol services.
+I searched for terms like "security patrol," "roving security," and "patrolled building."
+The remarks describe the building as secure and well-managed, but do not mention any patrol service.

 One listing states the building has 'video security,' and another notes that 'Building security includes keyed entry and elevators, security camera.'
 These differing but consistent phrasings across separate listings show the building is monitored by security cameras.
 The repetition across agents outweighs the unchecked MLS amenity box.